msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 *    SHOULD implement relevant Bluetooth profiles such as A2DP, AVRCP, OBEX, HFP, etc. as appropriate for the device.

-If device implementations include support for Bluetooth Low Energy, they:
+If device implementations include support for Bluetooth Low Energy (BLE), they:

 *   [C-3-1] MUST declare the hardware feature `android.hardware.bluetooth_le`.
 *   [C-3-2] MUST enable the GATT (generic attribute profile) based Bluetooth